portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.4_en.md

 PortSIP PBX (also known as **PortPBX**, **PortSIP UC Server**) is a software-based Unified Communications system for Windows and Linux that works with SIP standard-based IP Phones, Softphones, SIP Trunks and VoIP Gateways to provide a complete PBX solution – without the inflated cost and management headaches of an "**antiquated**" PBX.
 The SIP PBX supports not only all traditional PBX features, but also includes many new mobility and productivity features.

 Calls are sent as data packets over the computer data network instead of the traditional phone network.
 Phones share the network with computers so no separate phone wiring is required.
-With the use of a VoIP Provider, SIP Trunking, you can connect existing phone lines to the PortSIP PBX to make and receive phone calls via a regular PSTN line.
+With the use of a VoIP Provider, SIP Trunk, you can connect existing phone lines to the PortSIP PBX to make and receive phone calls via a regular PSTN line.
 You can also use a VoIP Provider, which removes the requirement for a gateway.
 PortSIP PBX interoperates with standard SIP softphones, IP phones or smartphones, and provides internal call switching.